AikidoSec/firewall-python/sample-apps/README.md

 - `flask-openai/` is a Flask app with openai
   - it runs **multi-threaded**
   - Runs on 8108.
 Without Aikido runs on 8109
+- `flask-mysql-gunicorn/` is a Flask app with gunicorn
+  - it runs **multi-threaded**
+  - Runs on 8110.
+Without Aikido runs on 8111